 In 2007, the per capita personal income was $31,474.

-Based on 2008 data, New Mexico had 146 law enforcement agencies and over 5,000 sworn police officers.
+Based on 2008 data, New Mexico had 146 law enforcement agencies across the state, county, and municipal levels.

 In 2008, New Mexico was the first state to officially adopt a Navajo textbook for use in public schools.

-In 2008, the Rail Runner system expanded with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.
+In 2008, the Rail Runner system in New Mexico expanded with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.

-The election of Barack Obama in 2008 marked New Mexico's transition into a Democratic stronghold.
+The 2008 election of Barack Obama marked New Mexico's transition into a Democratic stronghold.

-According to the Los Angeles Times, by July 2009, New Mexico's alcohol-related crash rates ranked 25th in the nation.
+According to the Los Angeles Times, by July 2009, New Mexico's alcohol-related crash rates had decreased, ranking 25th nationally.

 New Mexico became the 15th state to abolish capital punishment in 2009.

-In 2011, Spaceport America officially opened in Upham, New Mexico.
+In 2011, Spaceport America officially opened in Upham, New Mexico; tenants include HAPSMobile, UP Aerospace, SpinLaunch, and Virgin Galactic.

-In 2012, Gary Johnson, who was governor of New Mexico from 1995 to 2003, ran for president from the Libertarian Party.
+In 2012 and 2016, Gary Johnson ran for president from the Libertarian Party.

-In 2012, New Mexico was the only state to see a decline in its immigrant population.
+In 2012, New Mexico was the only state to see a decline in its immigrant population between 2012 and 2022.

-In 2013, the BioScience Center opened in Albuquerque, the state's first private incubator for biotechnology startups.
+In 2013, the opening of a BioScience Center in Albuquerque, the state's first private incubator for biotechnology startups.
+New Mexicans have since founded roughly 150 bioscience companies, which have received more patents than any other sector.

 In January 2016, New Mexico sued the United States Environmental Protection Agency over negligence after the 2015 Gold King Mine waste water spill.

-In 2016, Gary Johnson, who was governor of New Mexico from 1995 to 2003, ran for president from the Libertarian Party.
+In 2012 and 2016, Gary Johnson ran for president from the Libertarian Party.

-According to a 2017 survey by the Pew Research Center, New Mexico ranks 18th among the 50 U.S. states in religiosity, with 63% believing in God with certainty.
+According to a 2017 survey by the Pew Research Center, New Mexico ranks 18th among the 50 U.S. states in religiosity, 63% of respondents stating they believe in God with certainty, with an additional 20% being fairly certain of the existence of God, while 59% considering religion to be important in their lives and another 20% believe it to be somewhat important.

 According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties in this regard.